makhoulshbeeb/mlflow-rainfall-prediction/README.md

 # mlflow-rainfall-prediction

-You'll need to reconfigure directories to setup the environment for this project
+You'll need to reconfigure directories to setup the conda environment for this project with all its dependencies.